Florence Diagnostic Center: Advanced technologies for accurate and safe diagnoses

 The offer of Fanfani

-1. Diagnostics by radiation: used in examinations such as X-rays and computed tomography (CT), is ideal for looking at details of bones and other tissues.
+1. Diagnostics by radiation: used in examinations such as X-rays and computed tomography (CT), it is ideal for looking at details of bones and other tissues.
 Variants include positron emission tomography (PET), which provides a more in-depth view of bodily functions.

 What is imaging used for and in what cases is it indicated?